 In 2016, more than 60,000 cases of leukemia are expected to be reported, with over 24,000 deaths expected to occur.
 Current leukemia survival rates in the US vary from subtype to subtype, ranging from 26.6% for AML to 82.6% for patients with CLL.

 In most cases of leukemia, chemotherapy is the first line of treatment for this disease, though some patients require stem cell transplant therapies to eliminate the leukemia entirely.

-Several non-transplant immunotherapies have also been approved for leukemia, including five targeted antibodies and one cytokine.
+Several non-transplant immunotherapies have also been approved for leukemia, including targeted antibodies, an antibody-drug conjugate, a cytokine, and a relatively new form of cell-based immunotherapy known as CAR T cells (for children with leukemia).
 Other immunotherapies, such as adoptive cell therapy, monoclonal antibodies, checkpoint inhibitors, therapeutic vaccines, adjuvant immunotherapies, and cytokine are being evaluated in clinical trials.
 Adoptive cell immunotherapy, a type of treatment in which immune cells are genetically modified after removal from the patient and retransmitted to the patient in greater numbers, has been especially effective in many early clinical trials.

 Are you a patient or caregiver interested in learning more about cancer immunotherapy treatment and clinical trials?
 If so, visit our Patient section on immunotherapy for leukeumia.

 Throughout our history, CRI has funding numerous studies and clinical trials involving the treatment of leukemia with immunotherapy methods.
 Some of these studies have lead to revolutionary findings that hold the promising potential for curing several subtypes of leukemia.